million12/M12.Foundation/README.md

 ### Other features

+* Automatically pre-configured complex components (so called `Assistance Nodes`).
+Thanks to that feature, you get complex components working out-of-the-box.
+Examples:
+  * `Reveal Modal`: when you add this component to the page, it will also create a `Button` and wire it together with `Reveal Modal`, so you can just click it, see the modal and edit its content.
+  * `Dropdown`: when you add this component to the page, it will also create a `Button` and wire it together with Dropdown, so you can just click it, see the dropdown and edit its content.
+  * `Grid Row`: for example adding a grid row with 4 columns will set sensible defaults for columns width for each device (i.e. small 12/12, medium 6/12, large 4/12).
+  * `Orbit Slider`: adding this component will also add 3 child nodes with dummy images.
+  * `Form Container`: adding this component will create sample responsive form for you, incl. all grid row components, labels inside etc.

+  See [Settings.yaml](Configuration/Settings.yaml) for full `Assistance Nodes` configuration (`M12.Foundation:assistanceChildNodes` section).

 * Semantic tags: ability to define custom, semantic tag (e.g. `section` instead of `div`) for most components
 * Ability to define several Foundation common-use classes like `rounded`, `radius`, floats, text-align to almost all components (or where applicable)
 * Tooltips: ability to use them with many components, incl. default Neos compnents (e.g. Headline)
-* Font Icon: ability to add it to components where it make sense (i.e. Button)
+* Font Icons: ability to add it to components where it make sense (i.e. Button)

 ... and many more.

-Check the [issue tracker](issues) to see what current work in progress or future plans.
+Check the [issue tracker](issues) to see current work in progress and/or future plans.
+Check the [releases](releases) page to see stable releases for your Neos version.

 ## Usage